-Back when I was looking at the satellite images, another thing that caught my eye were cool stacked interchanges around the area.
+Back when I was looking at the maps, another thing that caught my eye were stacked interchanges around the area.
 Being here, I went to see them too...

-Watching streams of red and white flowing like regulated rivers on multiple levels, accompanied by an occasional light trail from an airplane was fun, keeping me occupied for a while.
-I was thinking of the different stories boxed in every car that passed this engineering marvel, and then about civilization's achievements in general.
-In the end, I just relaxed with the visuals, emptying mind, and happy, I began my way back home.
+Watching streams of red and white lights flowing like regulated rivers on multiple levels, accompanied by an occasional light trail from an airplane, was very cool.
+I stayed for a while, thinking of the different stories boxed in every car that passed this engineering marvel, and then about civilization's achievements in general.
+In the end, I just relaxed with the visuals, and happy, I began my way back home.

-In my eyes, it was a massive success, so it wasn't the last road trip I did on my own.
+In my eyes, the road trip was a massive success, so it wasn't the last time I went on my own.

 If you liked this article, you might enjoy other posts about my road trips in the USA, such as:

 Thanks for reading.